-The length of time a customer spends in each stage of his journey will also be shown in a successful customer journey map.
+The length of time a customer spends in each stage of their journey will also be shown in a successful customer journey map.

 Does an average call take 15 minutes, or is it done in an hour?
-How long did it take for a customer to decide to purchase your products from the first time he or she interacted with your brand?
+How long did it take for a customer to decide to purchase your products from the first time they interacted with your brand?

 Great customer journey maps recognize the importance of time in the customer experience.
 They build solutions with these considerations in mind.

 10. Ditch the Powerpoint